SCOPE: Structured Prototype-Guided Adaptation for EEG Foundation Models with Limited Labels: Related Work

 \section{Related Work}

 \paragraph{Scalp EEG Foundation Models.} Self-supervised pretraining has been widely used to learn transferable EEG representations, including contrastive \citep{kostas2021bendr, karantonis2025subject} and reconstruction-based methods \citep{chien2022maeeg, mohammadi2024eeg2rep}.
-Much of this work focuses on scalp EEG, enabled by standardized benchmarks \citep{wangcbramod} and broader data availability \citep{obeid2016temple}.
-Existing EFMs mainly adopt sequence modeling backbones, including Transformer-based designs \citep{yang2023biot, jianglarge, wang2024eegpt, zhou2025csbrain} and emerging state-space models (SSSMs) \citep{wang2025eegmamba, ma2025codebrain}.
-Although EFMs are powerful, current practice relies on full fine-tuning, which hinders label-efficient adaptation \citep{lee2025large, yang2025foundation, wang2026benchmarking}.
+Much of the work focuses on scalp EEG, enabled by standardized benchmarks and data availability \citep{wangcbramod, obeid2016temple, xiong2025eeg}.
+Existing EFMs mainly adopt sequence modeling backbones, including Transformer family \citep{yang2023biot, jianglarge, wang2024eegpt, zhou2025csbrain} and state-space models (SSSMs) \citep{wang2025eegmamba, ma2025codebrain}.
+Although EFMs are powerful, current practice relies on full fine-tuning, which is suboptimal under label-limited adaptation \citep{lee2025large, yang2025foundation, wang2026benchmarking}.

-\paragraph{Parameter-efficient adaptation for foundation models.} Parameter-efficient fine-tuning (PEFT) offers an effective alternative to full fine-tuning in large foundation models, particularly in language and vision models.
-Prominent PEFT families include weight-space approaches that constrain updates to structured low-dimensional subspaces \citep{hu2022lora, liu2022few, zhang2023adaptive}, feature-space methods that adapt intermediate representations via conditional modulation \citep{perez2018film, MahabadiR0H20}, and adapter-based techniques that introduce lightweight task-specific modules while keeping the backbone frozen \citep{houlsby2019parameter, karimi2021compacter}.
-However, despite their success in language and vision models, PEFT paradigms have only seen limited exploration in EFMs \citep{jeon2025parameter}, and existing studies do not consider label-efficient adaptation under practical deployment.
+\paragraph{Adaptation of EEG foundation models.} Adapting EFMs under limited supervision requires constraining updates to preserve the pretrained knowledge.
+Useful design principles can be drawn from parameter-efficient fine-tuning (PEFT) in language and vision foundation models, spanning weight-space approaches that confine updates to low-dimensional subspaces \citep{hu2022lora, liu2022few, zhang2023adaptive}, feature-space modulation \citep{perez2018film, MahabadiR0H20}, and adapter-based techniques \citep{houlsby2019parameter, karimi2021compacter}.
+Related efforts in EFMs have pursued either parameter efficiency \citep{jeon2025parameter, choi2026pearl} or data efficiency via informative sample selection \citep{liao2026eegtune}.
+However, how to adapt EFMs under cross-subject, label-limited conditions remains underexplored.